 In the first variation to this guitar riff, I’m keeping the first 3 bars exactly the same but I change the chords, the rhythm in the last bar, as well as use palm muting technique on those chords.

-In the next variation, I’m doing the opposite – keeping the last bar exactly like that of the original first riff, but make small alterations to the rhythm in the first 3 bars.
+In the next variation, I’m doing the opposite – keeping the last bar exactly like that of the original first riff but making small alterations to the rhythm in the first 3 bars.

 The next step to learning how to write great guitar riffs is to start writing a lot of them while you keep working on your phrasing and technique to improve their quality.

-If you work on both the creative and the technical side of things, you’ll probably become a good riff creator sooner than you may think!
+If you work on both the creative and the technical side of things, you’ll probably become good at guitar riffing sooner than you may think!

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.